Track LH, estrogen, and progesterone to predict, pinpoint, and confirm ovulation.

 Do you know the last time you got your period?

-Maybe you track your bleed week just so you can stock up on feminine products and ice cream, or perhaps you double up on your facial products to prevent the hormonal acne from making an appearance.
-But you rarely dive into much of anything else because … well, why should you?
+Maybe you track your bleed week so you can stock up on feminine products, or get more pain medicine to deal with cramps, or even double up on your facial products to prevent the hormonal acne from making an appearance.

 Keeping a close eye on your cycle beyond your period can help you understand your body better and spot any health issues right away so you can take action sooner rather than later.

-You will have, on average, 450 cycles in your lifetime!
+On average, a person will have a 450 cycles in their lifetime.
 Your menstrual cycle is counted from the first day of your period to the first day of your next period.